davidjerleke/embla-carousel/README.md

 <details>
   <summary>
-    Fire your callback when the carousel mounts.
+    Fire a callback when the carousel mounts.
   </summary>
   <hr>
   <div>